alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Vicky-Hellon/weekly-meetings.md

 * Start drafting onboarding doc for scheme
 * July newsletter
 * Sort out knowledge share for september
+ * EK - good luck with the scholar q and a - hope it all goes well.

 #### Where do you need help?
 * Would like your eyes on the scholar onboarding document once drafted
+ * EK - yes of course :rocket:

 #### Any other topics
 * Me and AC all booked for UKRN retreat so should be good!